 32. What is your idea of perfect happiness?

 What does happiness mean to you?
-Is it the warm embrace of your loved ones when you arrive home?
-Is it triumph after working hard on a project?
-Is it the silence and calm that comes with a day off?
-Is it leisurely reading a book?
+Is it the warm embrace of your loved ones and pets when you arrive home?
+Is it the triumph after working hard on a project you never thought you would finish?
+Is it the silence and calm that comes with a day off – finally!?
+Is it leisurely reading a book in your bed?
 Reflect on what perfect happiness means to you.

 33. Who is someone you admire, and why?

-Everyone has someone they admire.
-It could be a family member, a historical figure, or your best friend.
-Who is the person you admire most and what qualities do you appreciate in him/her?
+Perhaps you admire a family member, a historical figure, or your best friend.
+Who is the person you admire most and what qualities do you appreciate in them?

 34. What is your most prized possession?

-What is your most prized possession?
-You might consider this an object that you could not part with.
+You might consider this an object that you could never part with.
 Maybe it’s a gift, maybe it’s meaningful to you, or maybe it was passed down to you.

 35. What do you want to be remembered for after you die?